vshn/appcat-service-prototype/README.md

 1. Install a local Kubernetes cluster with kubernetes-in-docker (`kind`)
 1. Install Crossplane Helm chart
 1. Install Secrets Generator Helm chart (for providing random passwords)
+1. Install Prometheus Operator and a Prometheus instance with AlertManager
 1. Install a CompositeResourceDefinition for the prototype service
 1. Install a Composition for the prototype service
 1. Deploy a service instance of the prototype